 Looking for even more adventure?
 Our complimentary shuttle will transport guests to attractions within a four-mile radius of the resort, as well as our sister properties in Islamorada.
 Their resort amenities are also open to Pelican Cove guests, so you can explore four resorts with Pelican Cove as your home base during your stay.

-Whether you choose to stay at Pelican Cove Resort & Marina or one of our sister resorts in Islamorada, visit and explore the unique amenities, events, and restaurants at each property.
-From 3-11 pm, guests enjoy free shuttle service between each resort as well as nearby Florida Keys attractions between MM 77.5 and MM 85.
+When you stay at one of the resorts in the Islamorada Resort Collection, you'll have access to explore the unique amenities, events, and restaurants of four resorts.
+Guests enjoy free shuttle service between each resort as well as nearby attractions.